CyberBotX/SDATStuff/README.txt

-                  - Slightly better file checking when copying from an existing SDAT, will check by data only if checking by filename and data doesn't give any results.
+                  - Slightly better file checking when copying from an existing SDAT, will check by data only if checking by filename and data doesn't give any results. v1.4 - 2014-10-15 - Improved timing system by implementing the random, variable, and conditional SSEQ commands. v1.5 - 2014-10-26 - Save the PLAYER blocks in the SDATs as opposed to stripping them.
+                  - Detect if the NDS ROM is a DSi ROM and set the prefix of the NCSFLIB accordingly.
+                  - Fixed removal of output directory if there are no SSEQs found.

 SDAT Strip Version History
 --------------------------